MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/retrieve-a-custom-groups-definition-within-a-changeset.md

 This workflow sample demonstrates how to retrieve a custom group’s definition within a changeset.

-A changeset maintains an indivisible group of creations or modifications on modeling objects.
+Changesets are used in this workflow.
+For information on how to create and use changesets see [Changesets](/docs/common-workflows/changesets.md).
 If you plan to use the response of `GET /api/model/customGroups/{customGroupsId}` to create a new custom group or update the custom group's definition, it is recommended to associate all requests to one changeset.

 You want to get the definition of the `"Age Group"` custom group object.
 The object ID of the custom group is `085CBF314703A71E926EA187C2002969` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.